Dreams Unlimited Travel

 CAN WE CELEBRATE A SPECIAL OCCASION?

-Whether you're celebrating an anniversary, birthday, honeymoon, or other special occasion, please have your travel agent advise us of such occasions at least three weeks prior to departure.
-We will be happy to celebrate the occasion in the dining rooms.
-We offer a great variety of fun-filled baskets, merchandise, and other goodies that will get your cruise off to a perfect start.
-We'll be happy to send you a brochure listing all these items with your tickets.
+Whether you're celebrating an anniversary, birthday, honeymoon, or other special occasion, please have your travel agent advise Disney Cruise Line of such occasions at least three weeks prior to departure.
+They will be happy to celebrate the occasion in the dining rooms.
+They also offer a variety of fun-filled baskets, merchandise, and other goodies that will get your cruise off to a perfect start.
+A brochure listing all these items can be sent with your tickets.
 Then just follow the instructions and a basket full of fun will be waiting for you in your stateroom!

 WILL WE GET TO SEE DISNEY CHARACTERS ON BOARD?